RSS-Bridge/rss-bridge/README.md

 You're not social when you hamper sharing by removing RSS.
 You're happy to have customers create content for your ecosystem, but you don't want this content out - a content you do not even own.
 Google Takeout is just a gimmick.
 We want our data to flow, we want RSS.

 We want to share with friends, using open protocols: RSS, XMPP, whatever.
-Because no one want to have *your* service with *your* applications using *your* API forced-feeded to them.
+Because no one wants to have *your* service with *your* applications using *your* API forced-feeded to them.
 Friends must be free to choose whatever software and service they want.

 Get your shit together: Put RSS back in.